$0 Alberta Adoption Quick-Start Checklist

 Adopting a Crown ward through Alberta Children and Family Services is the least expensive pathway.
 There are no agency fees.
 ACFS covers the costs of the application, training (PRIDE), and placement.
 What you pay out of pocket:

-What most families do not realize is that "free" public adoption can still cost around $2,000 once you account for background checks, certificates, and the court filing.
-That figure is still a small fraction of what private adoption costs.
+What most families do not realize is that "free" public adoption can still involve out-of-pocket costs for background checks, medical reports, certificates, and court filing.
+That remains a small fraction of what private adoption costs.

 Supports for Permanency: Ongoing Financial Support for Crown Ward Adoptions